Titans season 1: Writing

-Johns said the series was inspired mostly by the Teen Titans comics of the 1980s, since that comic's run "had so much drama" and "was so revolutionary for its time".
-He added, "We really wanted to lean into the idea that every Titan of these Titans is a doorway into another genre.
+Johns said that the series was inspired mostly by the Teen Titans comics of the 1980s, since that comic's run "had so much drama" and "was so revolutionary for its time".
+He added: "We really wanted to lean into the idea that every Titan of these Titans is a doorway into another genre.
 With Rachel [a.k.a.
-Raven], it's the supernatural and the horror, and the first season really focuses on who Raven is and how the Titans galvanize around her."
-Johns also felt the series would be "a little more adult" than the television series Riverdale, calling it "not necessarily a teen drama, [but] more of an adventure piece".
-He said that tonally, "We wanted to do something different from everything else out there.
-We wanted to arrive at a tone that wasn't as welcoming as some of the DC shows have been, nor as nihilistic as some of the films have been."
+Raven], it's the supernatural and the horror, and the first season really focuses on who Raven is and how the Titans galvanize around her".
+Johns also felt the series would be "a little more adult" than the television series Riverdale, calling it "not necessarily a teen drama, but more of an adventure piece".
+Regarding the show's tone, Johns said that they "wanted to do something different from everything else out there.
+We wanted to arrive at a tone that wasn't as welcoming as some of the DC shows have been, nor as nihilistic as some of the films have been".
 Goldsman said that as the series continues, it will ask "How are these broken people going to cohere?
 Or will they?"
 Johns noted that Robin's controversial "Fuck Batman" line in the pilot was a late addition to the script.
-Dick's actor Brenton Thwaites said of the line, "I thought it was perfect...
+Dick's actor Brenton Thwaites said of the line: "I thought it was perfect ...
 This is not a show about Batman.
-It's a show about Dick."
+It's a show about Dick".

 Casting

-In early August 2017, Teagan Croft was cast as Rachel Roth, followed by the casting of Anna Diop as Kory Anders and Brenton Thwaites as Dick Grayson the same month.
+The main cast was rounded up between August and October 2017.
+Teagan Croft was cast as Rachel Roth, followed by Anna Diop as Kory Anders, Brenton Thwaites as Dick Grayson and Ryan Potter as Gar Logan.
 Ahead of the series premiere, Diop reduced her presence on social media because of racist attacks towards her casting.
-The main cast for the first season would be rounded out by Ryan Potter as Gar Logan, who was announced in October 2017.

-In early September 2017, Alan Ritchson and Minka Kelly were cast in the recurring roles of Hank Hall and Dawn Granger, respectively.
-By the end of the month, Lindsey Gort had been cast as original character Amy Rohrbach.
-In January 2018, Seamus Dever was cast in an undisclosed role that was later revealed to be Trigon.
-The following month, members of the Doom Patrol were announced with Bruno Bichir as the Chief, April Bowlby as Rita Farr, Jake Michaels as Cliff Steel, and Dwain Murphy as Larry Trainor.
-In August, Elliot Knight was cast as Don Hall.
-Additionally, Curran Walters and Conor Leslie appear as Jason Todd and Donna Troy, respectively.
+Other casting additions were included during 2017 and 2018.
+Alan Ritchson and Minka Kelly were cast in the recurring roles of Hank Hall and Dawn Granger, respectively.
+Lindsey Gort was cast as original character Amy Rohrbach, while Seamus Dever was cast as Trigon.
+Members of the Doom Patrol are portrayed by Bruno Bichir as the Chief, April Bowlby as Rita Farr, Jake Michaels as Cliff Steel, and Dwain Murphy as Larry Trainor.
+Elliot Knight was cast as Don Hall, while Curran Walters and Conor Leslie appear as Jason Todd and Donna Troy, respectively.

 Filming

-Filming for began on November 15, 2017, in Toronto, Ontario, and concluded June 28, 2018.
+Filming for the first season began on November 15, 2017, in Toronto, Ontario, and concluded on June 28, 2018.